Seagate/cortx/doc/be/CORTX-S3OVERVIEW.rst

 **CORTX-S3 - Clovis KV interface**
 =============================

-* CORTX-S3 uses clevis key-value API interface to use specific KV store like Cassandra DB, Mero KVS, Redis etc.
+* CORTX-S3 uses clevis key-value API interface to use specific KV store like Cassandra DB, Motr KVS, Redis etc.

-* In future, when Mero KVS implementation is available we can switch to use Mero KVS by just a configuration change.
+* In future, when Motr KVS implementation is available we can switch to use Motr KVS by just a configuration change.

 |image19|